Marfan Syndrome

 Diagnostic Delay

-- Overlap of features with other connective tissue disorders may complicate diagnosis.
+Overlap with other connective tissue disorders such as Ehlers-Danlos syndrome can confuse diagnosis.

 Clinical Presentation